 It is not academically honest or ethical to copy or allow another student to copy work; to use the work of another without properly giving credit to the source, or in any other manner to pass someone else's work as your own.
+This includes the use of Artificial Intelligence (AI).
 The consequence for using the work of another as your own includes receiving a zero grade for that assignment as well as possible reduction in leadership roles and/or assignment of discipline steps.